Improvised Architecture: Who We Are Is What We Do

 The foundation of adaptable characteristics are present in most people at a young age.
 For a child it is difficult to understand that it is possible to simultaneously care for the self and for others.
 Because a child is dependent on others for survival, the needs of others may be made primary in order to receive sustenance from them.
 The boundary between self and other is then blurred, trapping the child into perpetually attempting to become the person or people they are dependent upon.
 This was very much the case in my childhood, and it certainly made me effective at adapting to needs of others.
 On the other hand, as an adult, it is possible to understand the needs of others as separate from the self, and to develop a solution that solves the problem for both.
 And in time, I tried to learn to listen to my own desire, and to learn how to balance these competing interests both in my life and in my work.
 Improvisation was an effective tool to adapt to others’ desires, but it is also useful in balancing competing interests.

-There are two meanings that can be applied to the concept of improvisation that are of import here.
-The dictionary definition doesn’t really define these senses independently, but I believe it’s an important distinction to make.
+There are two meanings that can be applied to the concept of improvisation that are important to me.
+The dictionary definition doesn’t delineate these senses independently, but I believe it’s an important distinction to make.
 Improvise, in the sense that a weapon can be improvised – pieced together from available parts – and improvise in the sense of inventing something new as it comes to you.
 They are similar but I believe require very different thought processes.

 The first sense is something we practice by taking all the material we have available, and seeing what we might do with it.
 By material I don’t just mean the physical stuff we make buildings out of, but the thoughts and ideas we make buildings out of as well.
 This can include the notions or requirements of a government official, an end user, or a developer.
 It could be our own preconceptions or hopes.
 And then of course physical site constraints, programs, budgets, time, and available building materials.